Your fact-checking cheat sheet for Trump’s immigration address

 But the rub here is very simple: These numbers are down everywhere along the border – in sectors with barriers or fencing, and in sectors without them.
 From 2000 to 2017, southwest border apprehensions declined 81.5 percent overall.
 According to the nonpartisan Congressional Research Service, the San Diego fence Trump mentioned, by itself, “did not have a discernible impact on the influx of unauthorized aliens coming across the border.”

-–The president can declare a national emergency and have the military build the wall
+— The president can declare a national emergency and have the military build the wall

 This option most likely would throw a wrench into the U.S. military’s plans.